-A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public as identified in § 98-12A(4), or conflict with existing local laws or ordinances.
+A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense, create nuisances, cause fraud on or victimization of the public as identified in § 98-12D, or conflict with existing local laws or ordinances.

 Any applicant to whom a variance is granted shall be given written notice that the structure will be permitted to be built with a lowest floor elevation below the base flood elevation and that the cost of flood insurance will be commensurate with the increased risk resulting from the reduced lowest floor elevation.

 General standards.
-In all areas of special flood hazards the following standards are required:
+In all areas of special flood hazard the following standards are required:

 All new construction and substantial improvements shall be anchored to prevent flotation, collapse, or lateral movement of the structure.

 All manufactured homes shall be anchored to resist flotation, collapse or lateral movement.
 Methods of anchoring may include, but are not to be limited to, use of over-the-top or frame ties to ground anchors.
 This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces.